wd15/pfhub/wiki/workshops.md

 easily their software can be installed.
-Significant portions of the workshops are devoted to discussion, which helps the community become more integrated and enables us to work together to determine future needs and avenues of work.
+Significant portions of the workshops are devoted to discussion, which helps the community become more integrated and enables us to work together to determine future needs and avenues of work. [test edit]

 ## Worshop Schedule